All Banks Qualify HOA Loans Differently

-Some lenders specialize in condominium and homeowner association financing, some do it as a courtesy to existing relationships and others simply say no. Clearly, all lenders are not the same.
+While some lenders specialize in condominium and homeowner association financing, a few do it as a courtesy to existing relationships and others simply say no. All lenders are not the same.

-First, they consider the diversity of ownership.
-Lenders prefer condominium and HOAs where there is not a single owner with a concentration of units.
+They consider the diversity of ownership.
+Lenders prefer condominiums and HOAs where there is not a single owner with a concentration of units.
 They also prefer units to be mostly owner-occupied versus rentals.

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders who specialize in HOA loans.